Donate now

 Arthur Green: Leaving a Lasting Legacy

-This year marks the five-year anniversary of the death of Arthur Green, a local philanthropist and great friend to the Foundation, deeply devoted to the well-being of Sussex.
-Together with his late wife Doreen, the couple's fund has given over three quarters of a million pounds in 263 grants since 2013.
+Arthur Green, a local philanthropist and great friend to the Foundation, was deeply devoted to the well-being of Sussex.
+Together with his late wife Doreen, the couple's fund has given over £1 million in 329 grants since 2013.

 “Arthur was a lovely, generous man with a real twinkle in his eye and spirit.
 We loved spending time with him.
 We also know how much he loved spending time with and supporting through grants, the amazing network of community groups we have here in Sussex.
 This gave him great comfort in older age and we’re sure he would be immensely proud of what has been enabled through the gift he left to his fund in his Will.”